PierrunoYT/anthropic-status-bot/README.md

    - Go to your Discord server settings
    - Click on "Roles"
    - Find your bot's role
-   - Ensure all required permissions are enabled:
+   - Enable exactly these permissions:
      * View Channels
      * Send Messages
+     * Manage Messages
      * Embed Links
      * Read Message History
-     * Manage Messages
+   - Or use this permissions integer in the OAuth2 URL: 68608

 2. Check Channel Permissions:
    - Right-click the channel where the bot posts updates